Looking for the most inspirational, shocking, educational or just overall best vegan documentaries out there? You’ve come to the right place.

 Peppered throughout this documentary are interviews with big names in the vegan movement, such as Gary Francione, T. Colin Campbell, and Melanie Joy.
 All angles of veganism are looked at in this comprehensive yet still totally approachable documentary.

-Their latest movie, Vegan 2019, charts the meteoric rise of veganism in the mainstream in recent years, specifically looking at the environmental impact of eating animals and how more and more people are becoming aware of animal exploitation and the benefits of veganism.
+Their latest movie, Vegan 2020, charts the meteoric rise of veganism in the mainstream in recent years, specifically looking at animal agriculture and zoonotic diseases.

 Our Favorite Vegan Speeches